AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 Rahman’s 1997 song Maa Tujhe Salam (Salute to You, Mother) on his album Vande Mataram was seen as unifying the diverse nation of 1.4 billion people.

-Rahman started his career in the southern Tamil film industry.
+The composer started his career in the southern Tamil film industry.
 He is based in Chennai, the capital of Tamil Nadu state.

 The Oscar winner’s comments last week raised questions about the Hindu right’s influence on art and cinema in India, particularly in Bollywood.